-- If the building is of an historic nature Historic Scotland, the planning authority and any other persons that the LA thinks fit should be consulted (if time permits). - 2.
+- 1. If the building is of an historic nature Historic Environment Scotland, the planning authority and any other persons that the LA thinks fit should be consulted (if time permits). - 2.
 The dangerous building notice is served on the owner of the building and recorded in the building standards register. - 3.
 Owner may appeal to the sheriff against the requirements of the notice. - 4.
 Completion certificate is registered in the building standards register. - 5.
-Local Authority may recover reasonable expenses from the owner or by compulsory purchase if the owner can not be found. - 6.
-A local authority entitled to recover it's costs may make a charging order in favour of itself and register it in the appropriate land register (see 10.8).
+A local authority may recover reasonable expenses from the owner or by compulsory purchase if the owner cannot be found. - 6.
+A local authority entitled to recover its costs may make a charging order in favour of itself and register it in the appropriate land register (see 10.8).